Rhetoric, Politics, and Culture

 Expertise and Activities

 My research interests include the rhetoric of health and medicine, science and technology studies, disability studies, bioethics, and environmental communication.
 My research focuses on the circulation of scientific and medical information in the public sphere, with an emphasis on the social and political dimensions of nonexpert engagement with science, medicine, and technology.
-Much of my work has looked closely at how the meaning of neuroscience, psychiatry, and mental disability in scientific and cultural contexts.
+Much of my work looks closely at the meaning of neuroscience, psychiatry, and mental disability in scientific and cultural contexts.
 These interests are best illustrated by my book American Lobotomy, which explores how representations of psychosurgery shaped the rise, fall, and return of lobotomy in US medicine, and the co-edited collection The Neuroscientific Turn, a collection of essays from humanists and scientists reflecting on the growth of the neuro-disciplines.
 More recently, my research has shifted focus from the brain to the ethics and politics of life.
-In this vein, I am currently working on a book about the ethics of life beyond the discipline of bioethics, and recently co-edited a collection on the theory and practice of biocitizenship.
+I am currently working on a book about the ethics of life beyond the discipline of bioethics, and recently co-edited a collection on the theory and practice of biocitizenship.

 In addition to my position in Communication Arts, I am affiliated faculty in Life Sciences Communication, Gender and Women’s Studies, and the Holtz Center for Science & Technology Studies, and serve on the steering committees of the Health and Humanities certificate and the Disability Studies Initiative.
 I am also one of the inaugural Mellon-Morgridge Professors in the Constellations program, a transdisciplinary initiative for undergraduates at UW-Madison.